 6 Steps to Improving Coding Skills Today

-Again, even if you have a child who has never coded before, it’s never too late to get started, and - more good news - it’s also never been easier to dive in.
+Again, even if you have a child who has never programmed before, it’s never too late to start gaining experience in coding, and - more good news - it’s also never been easier to dive in.
 In this step-by-step guide, we’ll walk you through six best practices for launching a coding journey so that all aspiring programmers (yes, even beginners!) can take their skills to the next level.

 1. Set SMART Goal(s)